 Within the foster care system, there are several types of foster care.
 Each plays an important role in the continuum of care for children in need of placement.

-- Emergency Shelter Care: A temporary, short-term care to children in crisis.
-Clay County has 1 foster family carry a beeper for the month to be available 24 hours a day to take emergency foster care placements.
+- Emergency On-Call Care: A temporary, short-term care to children in crisis.
+Clay County has one foster family available 24-hours a day to take emergency foster care placements.
 A stipend is provided for the on-call foster home.

 - Traditional Foster Care: These families care for a wide variety of children who are treated as family members.